vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.10 release, generated as on Sat Jun 17 02:16:16 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 23.10 release, generated as on Sun Jun 18 02:37:21 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER